 New video shares lessons learned from fatal release of corrosive liquid

-Washington — Chemical facilities should clearly mark pressure-retaining components of plug valves and require new valves be designed to prevent the inadvertent removal of these components.
+Washington — Chemical facilities should clearly mark pressure-retaining components of plug valves and require new valves to be designed to prevent the inadvertent removal of these components.

 The Chemical Safety Board makes these recommendations in a recently released nine-minute video on a fatal July 2021 release of acetic acid at the LyondellBasell facility in La Porte, TX.